Boise State Online Digital Ad Redesign

 A Complete Guide

-I put together a complete guide for all of the marketing department to flip through.
-This way, they could provide feedback and they could see all of the potential layout options we had in our back pocket.
-Because these are templates meant to use for all of our programs and all of our images, we decided we’d make more versions to accommodate the different lengths of program names and the different composition of photographs.
+I put together a complete guide for the marketing department to flip through.
+This way, they could provide feedback and see all of the potential layout options we had in our back pocket.
+Because these are templates that are meant for all of our programs and images, we decided to make more versions that could accommodate the variation of program names and compositions of photographs.

 See a full guide of all layouts below.